fenago/machine-learning-essentials-module1/lab_07/data/README.md

 | `tsunamis.csv` | Data for all earthquakes in `earthquakes.csv` that were accompanied by a tsunami. |  The US Geological Survey (USGS) earthquake API. |

 ### Source
 Information on the US Geological Survey (USGS) earthquake API can be found [here](https://earthquake.usgs.gov/fdsnws/event/1/).
-In this chapter, we walk through collecting this data.
+In this lab, we walk through collecting this data.